Rafael Lacerda: Coaching career

 Shortly after retiring, Lacerda returned to his first club Caxias as an assistant coach, before being named head coach of the side on 30 July 2019.
 He left the post on 9 May 2021, after the club's elimination from the Campeonato Gaúcho.

 On 27 July 2021, Lacerda was appointed head coach of another club he represented as a player, Aimoré.
 He left the club by mutual consent the following 14 March, and took over Amazonas twelve days later.

 Lacerda led Amazonas to a first-ever promotion to the Série C, and won the 2023 Campeonato Amazonense with the club, their first title in the top tier.
 On 11 September 2023, after losing the first two matches of the 2023 Série C second stage, he was dismissed.

 On 25 November 2023, Lacerda was confirmed as head coach of ABC for the upcoming season.
 He left the club by mutual consent the following 10 March, and was announced at the helm of Barra-SC on 2 April 2024.

 On 24 May 2024, Lacerda left Barra after paying for his release clause by himself, and was announced back at Amazonas just hours later.
 On 19 November, after avoiding relegation, he left by mutual consent, and took over fellow second division side Vila Nova seven days later.

 Despite winning the 2025 Campeonato Goiano, Lacerda was sacked by Vila on 11 June 2025.
 On 19 July, he moved to rivals Atlético Goianiense.

+On 7 March 2026, after losing the first leg of the 2026 Campeonato Goiano finals, Lacerda was sacked.
+On 30 May, he was named in charge of Chapecoense in the Série A.